 And even if your journal leaves a blank margin near the binding, you might want to leave an extra column of spaces out of your grid.
 I’ve done this often in notebooks where it’s hard to get my hand and pen that close.

-There are several other grid journal problems that aren’t as common but are still challenging.
+Several other grid journal problems aren’t as common but are still challenging.

 Page Numbering and Icons